1. Who are our gifted learners?

 READING: In grades K-5 there are three ability-based reading groups in each classroom so that the most advanced readers in each class receive appropriately challenging reading instruction.
 In first through third grades, some advanced learners are pulled out once a week to receive advanced instruction that specifically develops the vocabulary of literary analysis (click here for Glossary of Literary Terms).
 In their reading groups with their classroom teachers, fourth and fifth grades students are involved in novel studies of books by some of the best writers for children and early adolescents including Avi, Roald Dahl, Scott O'Dell, Lois Lowry, Gary Paulsen, and Katherine Paterson.
 See "Grade Level Updates" tab for more information.

-MATH: To supplement classroom math instruction in in kindergarten and second grad, once-a-week pull-out groups are used.
+MATH: To supplement classroom math instruction in in kindergarten and second grade, once-a-week pull-out groups are used.
 Because of the recursive nature of first grade curriculum (heavy review of kindergarten math concepts in the first couple of months of the school year), first grade students are regrouped by ability for their math instruction five days a week.
 The gifted coordinator co-teaches math once a week with the classroom teacher assigned to the advanced group.
-In third grade a combination of pull-out and grade-level wide regrouping will be used for the 2012-13 school year.
+In third grade advanced students are pulled out once a week for an hour of advanced curriculum and they also have independent work to use in the regular classroom.
 In fourth and fifth grade, pretest and test performance become important as students being pulled for advanced instruction change every unit.
 A combination of pull-out and co-teaching is used at both grade levels.

 4. What are the gifted education services offered at Lylburn Downing Middle School?

 Differentiation of curriculum and instruction to serve the educational needs of students identified as eligible for gifted education services varies at each grade level.
-The gifted education coordinator does extensive co-teaching in 6th grade math and reading classes and serves as a curriculum consultant in grades 7-8.
+The gifted education coordinator uses a combination of pull-out instruction and co-teaching in 6th grade math.
+The gifted coordinator also leads mini-units in reading classes for several sessions each year.
+The coordinator serves as a curriculum consultant in grades 7-8, when accelerated coursework is offered in several subjects.
+Math, foreign language, and world history can all be taken for high school credit.
 See "Grade Level Updates" tab for more information.5.
 Why are there more pull-out groups in K-3 than in grades 4-5?

 Skill gaps are often wider at younger ages because of the recursive nature of K-2 curriculum.
 Once the transition from "learning to read" to "reading to learn" is made, some early readers are no longer accelerating their reading level at the same rate as in earlier grades.
 Also, for those students whose reading ability continues to develop at a high rate in 4th and 5th grade are placed in ability-level reading groups within the classroom to study appropriately challenging novels.
 This provides a much more continuous and coherent reading enrichment program than can be provided through a once-a-week pull-out group for literature discussions.